 The overall management of the business and affairs of the Trust is vested with its Board, which is responsible for protecting the interests of shareholders.
 The Trustees are experienced executives who meet throughout the year to oversee the activities of the Funds, review the compensation arrangements between the Advisor and the Sub-Advisors, review contractual arrangements with companies that provide services to the Funds, including the Advisor, Sub-Advisors, and the Funds' administrator, custodian and transfer agent, and review the Funds' performance.
 The day-to-day operations of the Trust are delegated to its officers, subject to the Funds' investment objectives and policies and to general supervision by the Board.
 A majority of the Trustees are not otherwise affiliated with the Advisor or the Sub-Advisors.
+As of December 31, 2024, the Trust consisted of thirteen series.
+As of the date of this SAI, the Trust consists of twelve series.

-Independent Trustees\
+Independent Trustees

-Name, Address and Year Born Julie Allecta 2301 Rosecrans Avenue, Suite 2150 El Segundo, CA 90245 (born 1946) Position(s) Held with the Trust Chairperson of the Board Independent Trustee Term of Office and Length of Time Served Open-ended term; served since June 2013 Principal Occupation(s) During Past Five YearsMember of Governing Council and Policy Committee, Independent Directors Council (education for investment company independent directors) 2014- 2022; and Retired Partner, Paul Hastings LLP (law firm) from 1999 to 2009. # of Portfolios in Fund Complex Overseen by Trustee 13 Other Directorships Held by Trustee During Past Five Years Forward Funds (mutual funds) (4 portfolios) Salient MF Trust (mutual funds) (1 portfolio) Salient Midstream & MLP Fund (closed-end fund) (1 portfolio) Thomas W. Bird 2301 Rosecrans Avenue, Suite 2150 El Segundo, CA 90245 (born 1957) Independent Trustee Open-ended term; served since May 2021 Founder, Chief Executive Officer and Director, Bird Impact LLC (impact investment vehicle) since 2016; Founder, Chairman and Chief Investment Officer, FARM Group (impact not-for-profit organization) since 1998; Board Member, Sonen Capital LLC(impact asset management firm) 2016 - 2020.
-13 Sonen Capital LLC; One Summit (not-for-profit organization) Cromwell Harbor Supporting Foundation, Inc. (not-for-profit organization)
+Name, Address and Year Born Position(s) Held with the Trust Term of Office and Length of Time Served Principal Occupation(s) During Past Five Years # of Portfolios in Fund Complex Overseen by Trustee Other Directorships Held by Trustee During Past Five Years Julie Allecta Chairperson of Open-ended term; Member of Governing Council 12 Forward Funds (mutual funds) (4 portfolios) 2012-2022 2301 Rosecrans Avenue, Suite 2150 El Segundo, CA 90245 (born 1946) Independent 2013 Independent Directors Council Trustee (education for investment Independent Directors Council Salient MF Trust (mutual funds) (1 portfolio) 2015-2022 directors) 2014-2022.
+Salient Midstream & MLP Fund (closed-end fund) (1 portfolio) 2017-2022 Thomas W. Bird 2301 Rosecrans Avenue, Suite 2150 El Segundo, CA 90245 (born 1957) Independent Trustee Open-ended term; served since May 2021 Founder, Chief Executive Officer and Director, Bird Impact LLC (impact investment vehicle) since 2016; Founder, Chairman and Chief Investment Officer, FARM Group (impact not-for-profit organization) since 1998; Board Member, Sonen Capital LLC(impact asset management firm) 2016 - 2020.
+12 Sonen Capital LLC; One Summit (not-for-profit organization);Cromwell Harbor Supporting Foundation, Inc. (not-for-profit organization) Jennifer M. Borggaard 2301 Rosecrans Avenue, Suite 2150 El Segundo, CA 90245 (born 1969) Independent Trustee Open-ended term; served since May 2021 Co-Founder and Partner, AlderBrook Advisors (management consulting) since 2019; Member, Advisory Committee, Polen Capital (investment advisor) since 2018; Senior Vice President, Affiliated Managers Group, Inc. (asset management) 2007- 2017.
+12 BroadStreet Partners Inc. (insurance); BNY Mellon Charitable Gift Fund; Anchor Capital Advisors LLC (asset management); Boston Financial Management, LLC (asset management)

-Name, Address and Year Born Position(s) Held with the Trust Term of Office and Length of Time Served Principal Occupation(s) During Past Five Years # of Portfolios in Fund Complex Overseen by Trustee Other Directorships Held by Trustee During Past Five Years

-Jennifer M. Borggaard Independent Open-ended term; Co-Founder and Partner, AlderBrook 13 BroadStreet

-2301 Rosecrans Avenue, Trustee served since May Advisors (management consulting) since Partners Inc.

-Suite 2150 2021 2019; Member, Advisory Committee, (insurance);

-El Segundo, CA 90245 Polen Capital (investment advisor) since BNY

-(born 1969) 2018; Senior Vice President, Affiliated Mellon

-Managers Group, Inc. (asset Charitable Gift

-management) 2007-2017.
-Fund;

-Anchor Capital

-Advisors LLC

-(asset

-management);

-Boston

-Financial

-Management,

-LLC (asset

-management)